Overview

 - Google Exploration – this is an inbuilt wysiwyg report UI that lets you drag and drop different combinations of dimensions/metrics, alongside different segments and filters options.
 This option is in-built within your GA4 UI and is available on both free and paid versions now.

 - Google Data Studio – this is another option provided by Google, separate from the GA4 UI.
-You can easily connect your GA4 property to a blank report in the Data Studio and create custom tables, charts, and filter drop-downs according to your visualization requirements.
-Note: this is a free tool, so applies to both free and paid versions of GA4.
+You can easily connect your GA4 property to a blank deport in the Data Studio and create custom tables, charts, and filter dropdowns according to your visualization requirements.
+Note: this is a free tool, so it applies to both free and paid versions of GA4.

 - Custom Reports and Dashboard within GA4 UI – lastly, much like UA, GA4 lets you create custom reports and dashboards within the UI of GA4.
-And unlike UA, you will also have the ability to customize the in-built reports in each section of GA4.
+And unlike UA, you will can customize the in-built reports in each section of GA4.

 Tag Management Solutions

-Both Google and Adobe have their dedicated TMS that lets you directly connect the TMS with your Analytics platforms.
+Both Google and Adobe have their own dedicated TMS that lets you directly connect the TMS with your Analytics platforms.
 Google uses Google Tag Manager to manage both Google products and third-party tracking management.
-And, Adobe uses a tool called Adobe Launch to manage both first-party and third-party tagging setup.
+And, Adobe uses a tool called Adobe Experience Platform Data Collection to manage both first-party and third-party tagging setups.

 There are, however, some core differences in how each tool defines its features.
-Here’s a detailed comparison of equivalent features for GTM and Adobe Launch:
+Here’s a detailed comparison of equivalent features for GTM and Adobe Experience Platform Data Collection:

 Google Tag Manager | Adobe Launch | Definitions |